dnpp73/GroundingDINO/README.md

 ## :star: Explanations/Tips for Grounding DINO Inputs and Outputs
 - Grounding DINO accepts an `(image, text)` pair as inputs.
 - It outputs `900` (by default) object boxes.
 Each box has similarity scores across all input words. (as shown in Figures below.)
-- We defaultly choose the boxes whose highest similarities are higher than a `box_threshold`.
+- By default, we choose the boxes whose highest similarities are higher than a `box_threshold`.
 - We extract the words whose similarities are higher than the `text_threshold` as predicted labels.
 - If you want to obtain objects of specific phrases, like the `dogs` in the sentence `two dogs with a stick.`, you can select the boxes with highest text similarities with `dogs` as final outputs.
 - Note that each word can be split to **more than one** tokens with different tokenlizers.
 The number of words in a sentence may not equal to the number of text tokens.